murray501/Project-Learning-NodeJS-React/README.md

   1. Enter data randomly and click "ADD" button several times, it updates all section.

-  1. Data can be added, changed, deleted.
+  1. Data can be added, changed, deleted in one page.

   1. other pages are

     - http://localhost:3000/post

     - http://localhost:3000/put

     - http://localhost:3000/delete